 With a decline in air traffic, Melreese itself has ironically become busier with more and more golfers coming to appreciate the green space amid the pandemic.

 Considering that the course is on track to be developed into Miami Freedom Park, a massive development including retail and office space along with a massive stadium for Inter Miami CF, there is evermore the reason to enjoy it.

 The pandemic may be slowing plans for the construction of Freedom Park but the course as a gem for both avgeeks and golfers alike must be enjoyed while it lasts.

-Whether dining at the course’s Duffer’s Den restaurant with views of runway 9 departures or playing the full 18 holes and appreciating all of the aircraft on offer Melreese makes a perfect, convenient getaway for a Miami layover.
+Whether dining at the course’s Duffer’s Den restaurant with views of runway 9 departures or playing a full 18 holes and appreciating all the aircraft on offer Melreese makes a perfect, convenient getaway for a Miami layover.